FrancesCoronel/personal-website-v3/_posts/2014-03-12-python-bits-1.md

 Python also has the built-in function pow.

-It’s formatted as pow(x, y) where x is raised to the y.
+It's formatted as pow(x, y) where x is raised to the y.

 So in this case we would have

     3*math.pi*pow(radius,2)

-And booyah baby! **We’re done!**
+And booyah baby! **We're done!**

 You just got introduced to your first two built-in mathematical function!!

-Python has a BUNCH of these and if you’re curious, a list of them can be found [here](https://docs.python.org/2/library/math.html).
+Python has a BUNCH of these and if you're curious, a list of them can be found [here](https://docs.python.org/2/library/math.html).